 Absolutely wonderful piece of kit, for my favourite price…free.

 Who doesn’t like free SEO tools?

 MozBar was the first really good SEO toolbar out there.
 And, while the competition is getting stronger (see above) there are still some reasons you should grab this tool.

-If you search on Google it’ll also show you metrics, but with focus on Page Authority and Domain Authority:
+If you search on Google it’ll also show you metrics, but with focus on:

 And, by clicking the Link Analysis tool, you can see exactly what all of the links are that make up that page authority for your own personal use:

-There are also other metrics, like Spam Score, that you can use to determine the quality of a link too.
+There are also other metrics, like Spam Score, that can determine the quality of a link too.

-Another great free addition that should be used in conjunction with other toolbars for best results.
+Another free addition to be used in conjunction with other toolbars for best results.

 #6 – Ahrefs